** PLEASE CONTACT XD@AKA.KITE.ORG TO SANCTION YOUR EVENT INSTEAD OF USING THE SUBMISSION BUTTON **

 - News releases or announcements may not indicate that AKA approves or endorses an event unless and until AKA Sanctioning has been granted in writing.

 - AKA strongly recommends that events have participants sign a waiver and release of liability.
 It will not affect the level of coverage, but will add another layer of protection for event organizers and participants.
-A template of a simple waiver is available as a PDF form.
+A template of a simple waiver is available as a PDF form (link no longer available).
 Fill in the name of your event in the “EVENT NAME” field and print copies as you need them.

 - AKA Sanctioning costs $200.00